Our Charity Partners

 The AADC Research Trust

-We are honoured to spotlight The AADC Research Trust, a global charity founded in 2006 by families, for families, affected by Aromatic L-Amino Acid Decarboxylase Deficiency (AADC-D) — one of the world’s rarest known neurotransmitter disorders.
+We’re proud to shine a light on The AADC Research Trust — a pioneering global charity founded in 2006 by families, for families impacted by Aromatic L-Amino Acid Decarboxylase Deficiency (AADC-D), one of the world’s rarest and most complex neurotransmitter disorders.

-The AADC Research Trust has played a pivotal role in accelerating gene therapy development — supporting international clinical trials and compassionate use programs that led to the first approved gene therapy for AADC deficiency in Europe and the U.S.
+The Trust has been instrumental in advancing the field of gene therapy, supporting early access programmes and international clinical trials that helped pave the way for the first approved gene therapy for AADCd in both Europe and the United States.

 Hrabrisa (Lil Brave One)